1957: Elvis Presley had his first #1 in the UK singles chart with “All Shook Up,” which started seven weeks at the top.

 1969: Filming began for the 1970 film depicting the story of Australian outlaw Ned Kelly, with Mick Jagger starring in his first feature film as the titular role.
 Accidents and illness impeded the ten weeks of filming, and the final production was received poorly by audiences.
 Both director Tony Richardson and Jagger effectively disowned the project and did not attend the London premiere.

-1969: After entering the Billboard Hot 100 just three weeks earlier, “In The Year 2525” by Zager and Evans started a six week run at #1.
-Later that summer, the song spent three weeks at the top of the UK singles chart.
-They remain the only artist ever to have a #1 hit on both sides of the Atlantic and never have another single chart on Billboard or in the UK ever again.
+1969: After entering the Billboard Hot 100 just three weeks earlier, “In The Year 2525” by Zager and Evans started six weeks at the top of the chart.
+Later that summer, the song spent three weeks at the top of the UK singles chart as well.
+Zager and Evans remain the only act to have a #1 hit on both sides of the Atlantic and never have another single enter the US Billboard chart or UK chart ever again.

-1971: The second live album from the Woodstock Festival, Woodstock 2 was released.
+1971: The second live album from the Woodstock Festival, Woodstock 2, was released.
 The double LP set contains additional material from many of the performers featured on the first Woodstock album with additional performances from Mountain and Melanie.

 1988: Brian Wilson released his self-titled solo debut album.
 Nicknamed “Pet Sounds ‘88” by British music journal New Musical Express, it received high praise from critics.
-It was the first album written and produced by Wilson’s since The Beach Boys Love You in 1977, and saw Wilson work with several collaborators, including his then-therapist Eugene Landy.
+It was the first album written and produced by Wilson since The Beach Boys Love You in 1977, and saw Wilson work with several collaborators, including his then-therapist Eugene Landy.
 According to the album’s co-producers, Landy was very manipulative and controlling of both Wilson and the project itself, changing lyrics, arrangements, interrupting sessions, and confiscating tapes, leading to contentious recording sessions.

-Steve Young, pioneering country singer, songwriter, guitarist, and a vital force behind the “outlaw country” movement, was born in Newnan, GA in 1942.
+Steve Young, pioneering country singer, songwriter, guitarist, and a vital force behind the outlaw country movement, was born in Newnan, GA in 1942.

 Christine McVie, singer, songwriter, keyboardist, and member of Fleetwood Mac, was born Christine Anne Perfect in Bouth, Lancashire, England in 1943.